SherG/cool-iron/blog/quit-facebook.md

 > Does social disapproval, via 'warning labels,' promote independent thinking or its opposite?

-How could such an ecosystem have appeal, save for those fact-checking businesses that have sprung up like crabgrass, political entities hoping to acquire more control,

 ## Busybodies Push Facebook Into the Strait of Messina